 You can also sell them back to your campus bookstore, but price shop around so you get the most money for your book.
 They were expensive, and you may as well try and get as much of that cash back!

 The best way to get paid to go to school is by getting an on-campus job.
-On-campus jobs are great because they usually have lower hours, so you can still focus on your studies and still make money.
+On-campus jobs that pay for college are great because they usually have lower hours, so you can still focus on your studies and still make money.

 The most common type of on-campus job is a Resident Assistant (R.A.) position.